tnebooks/12th-physics/content.en/docs/dual-nature-of-radiation-and-matter/_index.md

 summary: "This unit explains the dual nature of matter and radiation, starting with electron emission and the photoelectric effect along with its laws and early observations.
 It introduces the concept of energy quantization and practical devices like photocells."

 ---
+# CHAPTER 8 DUAL NATURE OF RADIATION AND MATTER

+## 8.1 INTRODUCTION

 We are familiar with the concepts of particle and wave in our everyday experience.
 Marble balls, grains of sand, atoms, electrons and so on are some examples of particles while the examples of waves are sea waves, ripples in a pond, sound waves and light waves.